 How to park

 Learning to park is one of the first things you can do to build your driving skills.
-When you park, you perform many different actions that will help you on the road – parking requires you to use a number of driving skills (often at the same time) and become very aware of the car’s dimensions and how it responds to your actions.
+When you park, you perform many different actions that will help you on the road – parking requires you to use a number of driving skills (often at the same time) and become aware of the car’s dimensions and how it responds to your actions.

 Getting started - take small steps